Last updated on July 29th, 2020 at 08:04 pm

 Line 3 – the blue line is the line you will use if you take the Airport metro.
-It passes by Syntagma and Monastiraki in central Athens, and ends at Agia Marina.
-It is currently being extended to Piraeus, though the works won’t be completed for another few years.
+It passes by Syntagma and Monastiraki in central Athens, and currently ends at Nikaia.
+It is being extended all the way to Piraeus, though the works won’t be completed for another few years.

 Plans are also underway for a Line 4, but that’s not going to be any time soon!

 This is the best Athens metro map, which we have found here – but that website no longer seems to work.
 It also includes the suburban railway.
 Note that the blue line has been extended to Nikaia, three stops further out from Agia Marina.

 Taking the metro from the Athens airport into Athens

 As a tourist, this might be your first encounter with the Athens metro.
 We hate to say this, but it isn’t as easy to use as in some other countries!

 To begin with, the airport metro station is not inside the airport building.
 Follow the signs to “Trains”, exit the airport building, then cross the street, and take the stairs up to the metro station.
 This is about a 5-10 minute walk.